Primooctopus33/octohack/README.md

 # octohack-leaked
 my terrible phobos skid, would not recommend using <br />
-not providing support for this piece of garbage <br />
+no support will be provided <br />
-Credits: (For the classes i did not list, they were either included in the phobos base i used, made by me or i forgot where they were taken from.) <br />
+Credits: (I made almost all the modules not listed here, may have forgotten to list one or two) <br />
 AntiLog4j -> <br />
 bush did 711, modified to support different strings <br />
 IllegalStackDupe -> <br />